Expand the capabilities of your system with plugins

 Advantages of the plugin system:

-- Plugins are easy to develop because no knowledge of the remaining software is required.
+Plugins are easy to develop because no knowledge of the host application is required—you just need to understand the interfaces for passing data between modules.

 Intan Rhythm Interface

 This source can receive data from any FPGA running Intan's "Rhythm" firmware.
-It is compatible with both the Open Ephys acquisition board and the Intan RHD2000 Evaluation board.
+It is compatible with both the Open Ephys acquisition board and the Intan RHD2000 Evaluation board, and support acquisition from up to 512 channels simultaneously.

-Displays continuous signals.
+This plugin displays continuous signals from any input source.
 Allows the user to change the display gain (voltage range), the display width (timebase), and the distance between individual channels (spread).